-The RXLK file provides a link from MEPS event files to the 2004 Prescribed Medicine File.
-When using RXLK, data users/analysts should keep in mind that one office-based medical visit can link to more than one prescribed medicine record.
-Conversely, a prescribed medicine event may link to more than one office-based medical visits or different types of events.
-When this occurs, it is up to the analyst to determine how the prescribed medicine expenditures should be allocated among those medical events.
+The RXLK file provides a link from the MEPS event files to the Prescribed Medicine Event File.
+When using RXLK, data users/analysts should keep in mind that one office-based visit can link to more than one prescribed medicine record.
+Conversely, a prescribed medicine event may link to more than one office-based visit or different types of events.
+When this occurs, it is up to the data user/analyst to determine how the prescribed medicine expenditures should be allocated among those medical events.
+For detailed linking examples, including SAS code, data users/analysts should refer to the MEPS 2005 Appendix File, HC-094I.